nuuuwan/news_lk3_data/README.md

 *2024-06-28 05:54:59* · [`dailyftlk`](https://www.ft.lk/columns/Management-of-international-reserves/4-763560) · `en`

 Since the official international reserves are readily available to and controlled by the monetary authorities, they help build up confidence in market players that a country would meet its regular external payment obligations in a timely manner

+Foreign exchange reserves comprise of financial assets held in foreign currencies by central banks and governments.
+They not only provide liquidity for people to transact with the rest of the world, but also help build up confidence that a country is able to honour all its external payments in a timely manner.
+In the face of BOP difficulties, a country can draw down its own reserves to defend the exchange rate and/ or draw on the reserves of the IMF to regulate the magnitude and duration of crises

 ...